slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9745-7/packetizer_raw_output.md

 Define explicitly how the deprecation header should be interpreted when the deprecation date equals the current time, such as specifying whether it should be treated as expired or not yet effective.

+**Severity:** Low
+  *Basis:* This ambiguity is mainly interpretative and unlikely to cause severe interoperability issues since the header is advisory.

+**Confidence:** High

 ---